Dr. Oetker

-Dr. Oetker (/de/) is a German multinational company that produces baking powder, cake mixes, frozen pizza, pudding, cake decoration, cornflakes, birthday candles, beer, and various other products.
+Dr. Oetker (/de/) is a German multinational company that produces baking powder, cake mixes, frozen pizza, pudding, breakfast cereals, cake decoration, birthday candles, and various other products.

 The company is a wholly owned branch of the Oetker Group, headquartered in Bielefeld, Germany.

 Portfolio

 The portfolio includes more than 300 individual companies in five different businesses, among them food (including Dr. Oetker GmbH and Coppenrath & Wiese KG), breweries (Radeberger Group), sparkling wine and spirits (Henkell & Co.
 Sektkellerei), banking (Bankhaus Lampe), and "further interests" (among them chemicals, financing, and a number of high-class hotels in Europe).